joachimhs/Hyrrokkin/README.md

 -----------------------

 At this point, not really.
 It's definately usable, but the code needs to be cleaned up a bit and a few extra features needs to be added.
 I am personally using this serializer in my projects, but your mileage might vary depending on your requirements.

+Especially in order to support other serializing targets (like JSON API), a cleanup is needed.
+The code for Hyrrokkin is extracted from a larger project, and thus will be updated moving forward.

 How to use it
 -------------